 At the time my bestie S was like, “I don’t get it” which totally gave me the giggles.
 Sure, the plastic mix of ferns, ivy, and dust was probably a bit off-putting.

-But the shape of the vase looked almost identical to the loving cup trophies I’m constantly searching for….see what I mean?
+But the shape of the vase looked almost identical to the loving cup trophies I’m constantly searching for.

-I knew this vase wouldn’t look exactly like a trophy but I thought I could get it pretty close.
+I knew this vase wouldn’t look exactly like the tarnished trophies my heart pines for but I thought I could get it pretty close.

-Loving cup style vase
+- Loving cup style vase

-Silver metallic paint
+- Silver metallic paint

-Clear wax (optional)
+- Clear wax (optional)